Skip to content

 Because she does not hear anything for months, Emilia wants to know whether the theatre group's management got wind of what happened or whether her story did not get beyond the head of technology and production assistant Pjotr.

 Through the fanfare, she learned that Richard had been offered a permanent contract by the management.
-This stings because she is stuck with the hot potato.
+This stings because she is at a loss for words.

 At X's office, under the smoke of the capital, on 11 September, Emilia's self-requested interview with director Klamar and head of production Mirjam, just back from leave, begins.
 Emilia breaks down and says she was raped by technician Richard, that she has no recollection of what happened to her that night.